UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 4             Twix\t58\t1\t0\t1\t0\t1\t0\t0\t1\tBoth
 ```

-Oh no\!
 This is not ideal.
-What you should notice is instead of each
+What you should notice is instead of each column
-column value being separated by a column, it is now separated by `\t`.
+value being separated by a column, it is now separated by `\t`.
+This is
-This is called the *Delimiter*.
+called the **delimiter**.

 Notes: Script here.